ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/README.md

 The project is using the MEVN Stack.
 MongoDB(M), ExpressJS(E) , VueJS(V), NodeJS(N).

 Monorepo containing both the frontend and backend.
 The backend is in `src/`.
-The backend consist of MongoDB, ExpressJS and NodeJS
+The backend consist of MongoDB, ExpressJS and NodeJS.
 The VueJS frontend is nested within the backend directory `src/client`.

 ## Architecture

 The project follows the MVC+Service layer design pattern.
-(MVCS)

 ![MVCS Architecture](/img/basic-architecture.png)